holoviz/holoviz/doc/heps/hep2.md

 - `alpha` (e.g. `1.2.3a1`): Projects can deliver alpha releases for users to benefit from and/or test bug fixes and new features, early in the development phase of a new version. alpha releases are common across the Projects.
 - `beta` (e.g. `1.2.3b1`): Projects can deliver beta releases for the same reasons, except they indicate the project is in a more advanced development phase of a new version. beta releases are not common across the Projects, they're more likely to be useful when a major release is in development, to progressively deliver large new features and API breaking changes.
-- `release candidate` (e.g. `1.2.3rc1`): Projects must deliver a release candidate version before the final release.
+- `release candidate` (e.g. `1.2.3rc1`): Projects must deliver at least one release candidate version before the final release and Projects should not add new features between release candidates.
+There is no expectation from Projects to announce their release candidates to a wide audience and wait some time before making a final release.
+However, Projects are encouraged to adopt that approach when they prepare an important release, typically a major or a significant minor release.

 ## Supported versions

 Aside from certain exceptional cases, the Projects do not backport changes to previous major or minor releases.

 ## Distribution